gvwilson/thirdbit/fiction/iffy/index.md

-The now-empty micro-missile launcher on its back gave it a hunched appearance, and the fresh scratches on its side where the mansion's mechanical rats had clawed it made its camouflage flicker and jump.
+The now-empty micro-missile launcher on its back gave it a hunched appearance, and the fresh scratches on its side where the mansion's mechanical defenders had clawed it made its camouflage flicker and jump.
 Twin needle guns on the sides of its head chattered, their ammunition spent.